wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-nodejs-get-started.md

 ![Diagram illustrating the scope and meaning of the query](./media/documentdb-get-started/collection-documents.png)

-The [FROM](documentdb-sql-query.md/#from-clause) keyword is optional in the query because DocumentDB queries are already scoped to a single collection.
+The <!-- deleted by customization [FROM](/documentation/articles/documentdb-sql-query#from-clause) --><!-- keep by customization: begin --> [FROM](documentdb-sql-query.md/#from-clause) <!-- keep by customization: end --> keyword is optional in the query because DocumentDB queries are already scoped to a single collection.
 Therefore, "FROM Families f" can be swapped with "FROM root r", or any other variable name you choose.
 DocumentDB will infer that Families, root, or the variable name you chose, reference the current collection by default.

 ##<a id="DeleteDatabase"></a>Step 9: Delete the database